Mapping Needs to GCP Services

 For all of these reasons, it's usually advisable to use App Engine only for new applications rather than existing ones.

-The ideal case for using Container Engine is of course if your application already runs in containers, especially Docker containers since that's what Container Engine supports.
-On the other hand, if your application will only run on certain operating systems, especially Windows, then it won't run in Container Engine.
+The ideal case for using Kubernetes Engine is of course if your application already runs in containers, especially Docker containers since that's what Kubernetes Engine supports.
+On the other hand, if your application will only run on certain operating systems, especially Windows, then it won't run in Kubernetes Engine.

-If you have an existing app that does not currently run in containers, then you might want to see if it's possible to containerize it so you can take advantage of Container Engine.
+If you have an existing app that does not currently run in containers, then you might want to see if it's possible to containerize it so you can take advantage of Kubernetes Engine.

 If your existing application runs on virtual machines then the easiest way to migrate it to Google Cloud is to use Compute Engine instances.
 If it doesn't run on virtual machines, then you'll have to virtualize it before you can run it on Google Cloud.